Canned tunaShelf Life, Storage, and Spoilage Guide

 2-3 months

-For best quality, transfer opened tuna to a freezer-safe, airtight container or heavy-duty freezer bag.
+Once opened, transfer tuna to a freezer-safe airtight container or heavy-duty freezer bag.
 Label with the date.
-Freezing may alter texture but remains safe indefinitely.

 Signs of Spoilage